 For starters, bartenders have to know about things like alcohol density, so they can make those pretty coloured shooters and get the layers of a cocktail right.
 Then they need to know if the ingredients of certain drinks can be substituted.
 Add hygiene practices, terminology, people skills and the odd bit of flair bartending and perhaps you’re ready to admit that being a good bartender is more challenging than you thought.

-Even if you’ve never seen the movie Cocktail, you’ve probably seen clips or still sor promos with Tom Cruise merrily flipping bottles, spinning cocktail shakers and generally impressing ladies out of their undies.
+Even if you’ve never seen the movie Cocktail, you’ve probably seen clips of Tom Cruise merrily flipping bottles, spinning cocktail shakers and generally impressing ladies out of their undies.

 With that imagery in mind, let’s look at some reasons why you would want to flair.

-- It’s prestigious.
 Great flair bartenders are snapped up by big brands and paid to entertain guests at product launches and assorted gala events.
-And we’re not just talking about alcoholic brands; flairtenders are in demand for magazine launches, non-profit fundraisers, motorcar unveilings, and awards dinners.
+And we’re not just talking about alcoholic brands; ‘flairtenders’ are in demand for magazine launches, non-profit fundraisers, motorcar unveilings, and awards dinners.
 Tupperware party hosts would hire flairtenders if they knew where to find them.

-- Your parents will have a cadenza.
 This is not an endorsed reason for going into flair bartending, mind you, but it could be an attractive one for many young kids who aren’t quite sure what they want to do with their lives.
-Imagine telling your mom and dad that you’ve decided to go to college … and then telling them it’s to study bartending.
+Imagine telling your mum and dad that you’ve decided to go to college … and then telling them it’s to study bartending.
 The satisfaction is that much sweeter when you get to be on TV performing at the Sports Illustrated Swimsuit Party or accepting your award for winning the Legends of Bartending World Championships.